Rotation Symmetry-Protected Topological Phases of Fermions: More classifications of 2D FSPT phases

 \section{More classifications of 2D FSPT phases}

 For $C_M^{-}\times \mathbb{Z}_N$ symmetry, FSPTs can be divided into (1) those protected by $C_M^{-}$ only, (2) those protected by $\mathbb{Z}_N$ only, and (3) those protected by both $C_M^-$ and $\mathbb{Z}_N$.
-For FSPTs protected by $C_M^{-}$ only, we have just studied them in Sec.~\ref{sec:2D-CM-minus-1}.
+For FSPTs protected by $C_M^{-}$ only, we have studied them in Sec.~\ref{sec:2D-CM-minus-1}.
 In principle, we need to check if these FSPTs are compatible with the onsite $\mathbb{Z}_N$.
 Nevertheless, onsite unitary symmetry (excluding fermion parity $P_f$ or a symmetry that multiplies to $P_f$ ) are always compatible with FSPTs protected by other symmetries --- because there is always the special situation that the unitary symmetry acts trivially on the FSPTs.
-On the other hand, for FSPTs protected by $\mathbb{Z}_N$ only, they can be compatible or incompatible with $C_M^-$ symmetry.
-By definition, rotation $R$ acts nontrivial on the Hilbert space as well as $R^M=P_f$.

-In this subsection, we will focus on the FSPTs protected by $\mathbb{Z}_N$ only, and those protected by both $C_M^-$ and $\mathbb{Z}_N$.
-Accordingly to the general classification scheme, we need to consider (i) possible 0D-block states, (ii) possible 1D-states and (iii) 2D FSPTs protected the onsite $\mathbb{Z}_N$ symmetry, which are compatible with $C_M^-$.
+On the other hand, for FSPTs protected by $\mathbb{Z}_N$ only, they may or may not be compatible with $C_M^-$ symmetry.
+By definition, rotation $\vr$ acts nontrivial on the Hilbert space.
+However, through similar analysis as in Appendix \ref{append:p+ip}, one can show that all internal FSPT phases protected by $\Z_N$ are compatible with $C_M^-$ (but not with $C_M^+$).
+So, they only require protection from $\Z_N$.
+In this subsection, we will focus on the FSPTs protected jointly by $C_M^-$ and $\mathbb{Z}_N$.
+Hence, we need to consider (i) possible 0D-block states and (ii) possible 1D-states.